1) Origin of "Pharaoh" 2) Baracktut Obamankhamun

 * Whence Comes Pharaoh: Interestingly, the title Pharaoh is Jewish while the name Moses is Egyptian.
 And the world speaks the particular word Pharaoh, not from the Egyptian language, but from the Hebrew and because of the Bible which uses the word more than 200 times.
 This is a tiny example of the observation that all of human history, language, and knowledge is comprehensible only in light of God's Word.

 * The Jews Gave the Word "Goshen" to Egypt: [This 2020 update comes from Tim Mahoney's Patterns of Evidence III, The Red Sea Miracle film reviewed on RSR.]
 In the early 2000s after years leading Egyptian excavations Egyptologist Manfred Bietak on camera answers Mahoney's question about evidence for the Israelites in Egypt, bluntly stating, "So far, not."
 That wasn't the "so far" of a hopeful investigator but rather as a mainstream scholar he did not recognize the historicity of the Hebrew sojourn and added, "To connect this with the Israelites is a very weak affair."
 Fast forward more than a decade later and Mahoney again interviews him, asking about any knowledge gained in the intervening years, "Do you [now] see a place where the Israelites could have lived?"
 And in a dramatic reversal, "A very exciting evidence comes from the region of the Wadi Tumilat" Bietak says pointing to the Goshen region on a map.
 "I was able to prove that the western half of Wadi Tumilat was an enormous overflow lake, because it was a kind of enormous basin, fed by a branch of the Nile, eighteen kilometers long, 1.8 kilometers wide.
 What is most interesting, Sarah Groll [the late linquist Egyptologist toponyms expert] pointed it out, there is a lake in one of the Ramesside texts called Geshem, Gesem."
 This is one of a number of semitic place names Groll identified.
 "And indeed in the Septuagint version," Bietak continued, "Goshen is written as Gesem. … Gesem is a semitic lake tied to a big lake, and it can only be this lake" he says tapping on the map at Goshen.
-So Mahoney askms why semitic place names would appear in Egypt and Bietak answered.
+So Mahoney asks why semitic place names would appear in Egypt and Bietak answered.
 "Why did Egyptian scribes for heavens sake use semitic toponyms for an area that belongs to Egypt?
 It could only mean that the people living there, the majority, spoke a semitic language.
 Here we have the name Pithom tied to a Ramasside document" pointing again to the map.
 "I think that one should not mistrust the story of the sojourn of the Israelites in Egypt.
 I think there is packed inside, a story which may have an historic background."

 [And here's our 2014 Goshen comment.]
 As with pharaoh, another word that appears to have come from the Jews is the Hebrew word Goshen which refers to a fertile region of the Nile delta.
 At least by the time of Egypt's 26th dynasty (664 - 525 B.C.), Egyptians themselves called this area Gesem, which is the Septuagint’s Greek translation of Goshen.
 [2020 Note: The above brings this back historically to 1292 - 1213 B.C. in the Ramesside period of the 19th dynasty.]
 This word seems to "only [have] meaning through Hebrew, as if it were a word meaningful only to the Hebrews who settled there".
 [That observation has been removed from the Wikipedia article it was quoted from.]
 The Septuagint translation suggests the meaning "'cultivated'—comparing the Arabic root j-š-m, 'to labor.'"
 With the Jews giving to the world the words Pharaoh and Goshen, consider then how great the significance if it turned out that the Egyptian name Ramses also originated with them.